Étienne Colaud: Manuscript editions of the Statutes of the Order of Saint Michael

 Some of the best known texts associated with Étienne Colaud's illuminations, and indeed some of the best known of his illuminations, are those involving the Statutes of the Order of Saint Michael.
-The text regulates the functioning of a chivalric order created in 1469 by Louis XI and sustained by his successors.
-The commitment to the order of Francis I, who came to the throne in 1515, is of particular note here.
-King Francis commissioned new illuminated manuscripts of the statutes for a succession of knights received into the order during his watch.
+The text regulates the functioning of a chivalric order created in 1469 by Louis XI of France and sustained by his successors.
+The commitment to the order of Francis I of France, who came to the throne in 1515, is of particular note here.
+Francis, "Father of the Letters", commissioned new illuminated manuscripts of the statutes for a succession of knights received into the order during his watch.
 Half a millennium later, nineteen of these manuscripts are still listed as included in French or other European collections.
 Seventeen of these were probably produced in a batch commissioned, on instructions received from the court, by Colaud.
 It is difficult to determine the identity of each individual knight for whom each manuscript edition was intended, because the volumes seldom include any heraldic indications or written dedications.
 But it is usually possible to distinguish between the different artists responsible for each of the miniatures with which the manuscripts are decorated.
 Most of the time, the point of departure will be the relatively large illustration at the front of the manuscript showing the king seated on his throne and surrounded by his knights.
 Despite his ample qualifications as an illuminator, it is believed that only one of the manuscripts was produced by Colaud in person.
 The project was important, prestigious and probably urgent.
 He delegated most of the work to a number of occasional sub-contractors, to whom he probably provided pro formae of some description.

 Several of the manuscripts can be grouped with some confidence from their contents and the style of the miniatures incorporated within them.